 Choosing the right buy-to-let mortgage

-BTL mortgages are different from residential mortgages.
-In buy-to-let mortgages, the deposits are typically larger (often 25%+), interest rates are slightly higher and lenders underwrite based on expected rental income.
-As an investor, you can decide between interest-only (common for cashflow) and repayment or fixed vs variable rates, depending on your requirement.
-It’s ideal if you speak with a BTL broker or specialist, as the right choice will lead to better net returns.
+Buy-to-let mortgages are different from residential mortgages, as in BTL mortgages, the deposits are typically larger (often 25%+).
+The interest rates are also often high and lenders can underwrite based on expected rental income.
+Indian investors can choose between interest-only (common for cash flow) and repayment or fixed vs variable rates, depending on their investment strategy.

 Tenancy contracts and deposit schemes